 Kampot is a sleepy riverside town, and arguably, the lack of activities is part of its charm.
 But there are things to see and do if you scratch the surface.

 Bokor is 37 kilometers (23 miles) from Kampot.
-Minivan tours are $10 per person, or a private taxi is usually $40 for a round-trip visit.
+Minivan tours are $10 to $15 per person, or a private taxi is usually $40 for a round-trip visit.
 You can also rent a moto in Kampot and go on your own — it’s an easy drive, but be on the lookout for reckless drivers on the mountain.

 A popular activity in Kampot is a half- or full-day countryside tour by tuk tuk.
 The country surrounding Kampot is beautiful and the views from the road of the rice paddies are spectacular.
 Tours can include a visit to Phnom Chhnork, the salt flats, a Kampot pepper plantation, the “secret” lake, and even Kep.
 If you’re after Kampot pepper, Sothy’s Pepper Farm (read our full review here) is the best one to visit, but it’s actually much closer to Kep than to Kampot, as are the lake and salt fields, so if you’re going to both towns, we’d recommend doing the countryside tour from Kep instead.